ABOUT US

 UMAW aims to organize music workers to fight for a more just music industry and to join with other workers in the struggle for a better society.

-Our vision is for musician and allied workers:
+Our vision is for musicians and allied workers:

 • To create and work with dignity in safe and sustainable environments.